 In this role, Rodger leads the foundation’s efforts to alleviate hunger and poverty for millions of farming families in Sub-Saharan Africa and South Asia by increasing agricultural productivity in a sustainable way; make high quality digital financial services widely accessible to people living in the poorest parts of the world; promote sustainable approaches to gender equality and the empowerment of women and girls; and bring groundbreaking innovations in sanitation technology and new ways to deliver sanitation products and services to people in the developing world.
 Prior to his current role, Rodger was director of the foundation’s Financial Services for the Poor program.

-Rodger was a postgraduate student in Organizational Behavior and Sociology at Northwestern University, and holds a Master’s degree in Management from Kellogg School of Management and a Bachelor of Science degree in Business Administration from Biola University.
-Rodger contributes to numerous publications in the microfinance industry and is a former Member of the Board Nyika-Vwaza Trust, which is dedicated to conserving the wildlife and habitats of Northern Malawi.
+Rodger was a postgraduate student in Organizational Behavior and Sociology at Northwestern University, holds a master’s degree in Management from Kellogg School of Management, and a Bachelor of Science degree in Business Administration from Biola University.
+Rodger contributes to numerous publications in the microfinance industry and is a former member of the board of Nyika-Vwaza Trust, which is dedicated to conserving the wildlife and habitats of Northern Malawi.